MicrosoftDocs/CordovaDocs/cordovadocs/first-steps/build-your-first-app.md

 The app we're creating uses the free [OpenWeatherMap](http://openweathermap.org/) service to retrieve weather conditions for a location.
 Before you can use the service, you must setup an account and request an API key for their Current Conditions API.
 Point your browser to [OpenWeatherMap](https://home.openweathermap.org/) and setup an account.
 Once you have a valid login, go to the service's [API page](http://openweathermap.org/api) and subscribe to the **Current Weather data** service, and then generate an API key.

+> [!NOTE]
-> **Note:** Make note of the API key as you'll need it later in the app's JavaScript code.
+> Make note of the API key as you'll need it later in the app's JavaScript code.

 ### Add Code To Get Current Weather Conditions